morkmic/morkmic/README.md

 🌱 **About me:**

-  For last 7 years I've been PLC programmer.
+  For last 7 years I've been Programmable Logic Controller programmer.
 This journey took me to several continents⛵ where I worked mostly for biggest automotive producers as well as for USA military contractor.
 Now I want to take my knowledge and experience to try my chances in IT world.

 📖 **Things learned so far:**
 - Java
 - SQL
 - Spring
 - Hibernate
+- REST
 - working on ItelliJ IDEA
 - Maven
 - Gradle